 Mocking of production table

-It is recommended to mock the tables while writing the test cases so that the production database table’s doesn’t get affected.
+It is recommended to mock the tables while writing the test cases so that the production database tables doesn’t get affected.
 To achieve this, the spyOn() function provided by jasmine is used.

+To achieve the mocking of tables, the package named as “TableUtils” is used which is responsible to copy the structure of a production table into mock tables in user’s schema.

+Mock tables are the copy of production tables.
+Mocking is used for the conditions where any spec tends to make any changes in the table used.
+For this, mocking helps to make changes in dummy tables instead to modifying the production tables.

 Using SqlExecuter